Church of Our Lady Mary of Zion: Ark of the Covenant

 Painting of the Nine Saints (not all in photo) of the Ethiopian Church, as depicted on the mural in the Church of Our Lady Mary of Zion.

 The Church of Saint Mary of Zion claims to contain the original Ark of the Covenant.

 Accordingly, the Ark was moved to the Chapel of the Tablet adjacent to the old church because a divine 'heat' from the Tablets had cracked the stones of its previous inner sanctum.
 The Ethiopian Empress Menen funded the construction of the present chapel.

 According to pious tradition, the Ark came to Ethiopia with Crown prince Menelik I after he visited his father King Solomon in Jerusalem.

 On 9 June 1992, a former professor of Ethiopian Studies at the University of London, Edward Ullendorff, declared that he personally examined the ark contained within the church in 1941 while serving as an officer of the British Army.
 He described the ark as empty, and a “Middle- to late-medieval construction [from] when these were fabricated ad hoc."

 At present, only the guardian monk may view the Ark, in accordance with the Biblical accounts of the dangers of doing so for non-Kohanim.
-This lack of accessibility, and questions about the account as a whole, has led Ethiopians and foreign scholars alike to express doubt about the veracity of the claim.
+This lack of accessibility, and questions about the account as a whole, have led Ethiopians and foreign scholars alike to express doubt about the veracity of the claim.
 The guardian monk is appointed for life by his predecessor before the predecessor dies.
 If the incumbent guardian dies without naming a successor, then the monks of the monastery hold an election to select the new guardian.
 The guardian then is confined to the chapel of the Ark of the Covenant for the rest of his life, praying before it and offering incense.